Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Urban settings: LED lights and modern florals

-This tradition continues in 60% of rural weddings but only 25% of urban ceremonies, often replaced by simpler clothing displays.
+This tradition continues in many rural weddings but less frequently in urban ceremonies, often replaced by simpler clothing displays.

 Wedding Ceremony Traditions